shl211/HPC_Coursework/README.md

 Some common issues are discussed here.

-### Code running very slowly
+*Issue: Code running slowly even though problem size is small or using lots of processors?*

-Code running slowly even though problem size is small or using lots of processors?
 First check that the environment variable `OMP_NUM_THREADS` has been set using `echo $OMP_NUM_THREADS`.
 If this is empty set to `export OMP_NUM_THREADS=1`.
 If this is not the case, then ensure `--bind-to none` is used and make sure not using more threads than physically available.

 ## References